mandober/rust-debrief/theory/memory/program-memory.md

 # Program memory

-- `.text`: read-only code segment with executable instructions
+- `.text` read-only code segment with executable instructions
-- `.data`: globals and statics, retain their address across calls
+- `.data` initialized globals and statics; retain their address across calls
-- `.bss`: uninitialized data, globals and statics initialized to zero
+- `.bss` uninitialized variables, globals and statics initialized to zero
+- `.stack` program's own call stack
 - the heap: shared pool of free memory

-- the stack: program's own stack
+## Program memory

-Program memory can be largely categorized into two sections: read-only (ro) and read-write (rw).
-This distinction grew from early computer systems, but the idea that some portions of the program's memory should not be modified was retained.
+Program memory can be categorized into two sections: read-only and read-write.

-**Text**: The code segment (text, text segment) is where a portion of an object file, or the corresponding section of the program's virtual address space that contains executable instructions, is stored and is generally read-only and fixed size.
+`.text`: **The code segment** (text, text segment) is where a portion of an object file, or the corresponding section of the program's virtual address space that contains executable instructions, is stored and is generally read-only and fixed size.

-**Data**: The `.data` segment contains any global or static variables which have a pre-defined value and can be modified: any variable not declared within a function, but defined as static, so it retains its address across calls.
+`.data`: **The data segment** contains any global or static variables which have a pre-defined value and can be modified: any variable not declared within a function, but defined as static, so it retains its address across calls.

 The values for these variables are initially stored within the read-only memory (typically within `.text`) and are copied into the `.data` segment during the start-up routine of the program.
 Example in C: